Thursday, January 19, 2006

 Tomatoes are summers gift.
-After a long winter, how I long for insalata di pomodori.
+After a long winter, I do long for insalata di pomodori.
 Tomato salad.
-I think this likely reminds my father-in-law of lunch made with tomatoes, still warm from the sun, and herbs he used to carry back to the house after working in the garden from dawn.
-For me, it is simple and comforting and with a few easy additions, it can be a more substantial lunch.
+For my father-in-law, I think this likely reminds him of the days where this was the standard summer lunch.
+Made with tomatoes, still warm from the sun, and herbs he used to carry back to the house after working in the garden from dawn.

 How to make one?
 Easy as.
 Pour yourself and your dining companion a glass of wine.
-Nothing too tannic, I like a nice savoury grenache shiraz or my father-in-law's homemade wine hits the spot too.
-A decent Gavi or a more mild Sauvy, perhaps?
+Nothing too tannic, I like a nice light Barbera or my father-in-law's homemade wine hits the spot too.
+For white, a decent Gavi or a more mild Sauvy, perhaps?
 If you have some Ciro, perfect!

 Go outside and pick some parsley and basil.
-And, if you are not blessed with a garden full of sun ripened pomodori, have everything else at room temperature.
+And, if you are not blessed with a garden full of sun ripened pomodori, try to find some ripened on the vine and have everything else at room temperature.

 Thinly slice half a red onion (unless chunky is ok) and rinse in a bowl.
 Then coarsely chop two or three beefsteak tomatoes over (to collect the juices) and into the same bowl.
 Salt the tomatoes and onion.
 Tear herbs and add to the salad.
 Sprinkle over with a little dried oregano.
 (Drying your own is easy too.. and can make a very pungent herb.
 It can be a little bitter too so don't over do it.
 A quick and light sprinkle is all you need.)
 Drizzle with a good quality olive oil.